 Last Thursday a group of local veterans and the Navy League sought to honor servicemen and women and preserve their history during a Pearl Harbor Remembrance dinner at Lafayette Veterans Memorial Building.
-The dinner, now in its fifth year, active duty personnel.
-Guest speaker Coast Guard Rear Admiral Christo-Navy veterans and listened to their stories.
+The dinner, now in its fifth year, hosted Wallen, Chapman and several active duty personnel.
+Guest speaker Coast Guard Rear Admiral Christopher Colvin introduced himself to the Navy veterans and listened to their stories.
 "As long as America continues to produce heroes like Ed and John we'll be okay," he said.

 In 1941, Wallen, known to his friends as "Spike", was a 20 year old Machinist mate 2nd class stationed aboard the Navy destroyer USS Monaghan when Pearl Harbor was attacked.
 His ship had "ready duty" December 6, and all hands were aboard.
-"If I'd had an apple or a baseball I could have thrown it at the [Japanese] planes [flying overhead]," Wallen said.
+"If I'd had an apple or a baseball I could have thrown it at the [Japanese] planes [flying overhead],"

+Wallen said.
 His battle station was "shaft alley"-below decks in the area between the ship's twin propellers.
 His first glimpse of the stricken harbor was "the saddest thing."
 The Monaghan escaped the harbor and went on submarine patrol, returning December 9.
 Wallen later served in the submarine service; he and his shipmates fought in the Coral Sea and Midway battles.